OptimusCrime/master-thesis-code/README.md

 make start
 ```

-To run the system, type
+When you want to run the system to train/test, type

 ```
 make run